Encoding in Machine Learning: Designing Categorical Geometry

 A categorical variable looks innocent.
 A column of regions.
 Product IDs.
 User segments.
 Device types.
 We call them “features” as if they were naturally numeric, as if the model were merely waiting for them to be formatted correctly.

-But a category is not a number.
-It is a partition.
-It is a declaration that some observations are equivalent under a certain abstraction.
+But a category is not a number — it is a partition, a declaration that some observations are equivalent under a certain abstraction.

 What is distance between “France” and “Germany”?
 Should “Premium” be twice “Standard”?
-Is rarity itself meaningful, or only correlation with outcome?
 When we collapse identity into expectation, are we modeling behavior — or leaking it?
-When we embed categories in dense vectors, are we discovering structure — or inventing it?

 1. A Taxonomy of Encoder Families